• Skip to primary navigation

 I added the BBQ sauce to the pan of the BBQ jackfruit recipe on the stove.

-Because I wanted a little salad with my BBQ sandwich, I topped my sandwich with Pineapple Coleslaw.
-Since I made macaroni salad earlier in the day, I served it as a side dish.
+Because I wanted a little salad with my BBQ jackfruit sandwich, I topped it with Pineapple Coleslaw.
+Since I had made macaroni salad earlier in the day, I served it as a side dish.

 • Steak Fries Air Fried and Crispy